aslikoturoglu/DSA210-Term-Project/README.md

           - Correlation Matrix: Socioeconomic Statues and Obesity based on Regions
              ![image](https://github.com/user-attachments/assets/6188f1bd-bed7-48b2-b8dc-4d7b81a66d47)

+          - Mann-Whitney U: 1064.00
+          - p-value: 0.0192

           As can be seen, there is **correlation** detected between socioeconomic statues and obesity levels.
 By the Pearson's Correlation method, the correlation they have is **0.66** which is a number quite trustworthy and there is a direct proposition .

-          However we cannot decide is it a null or alternative hypothesis since we do not have the p value.
+          However, we decide that is a null or alternative hypothesis with the p-value.
+          Since p-value is 0.0192 smaller than 0.05, we **reject null hypothesis**.

+          Therefore, _socioeconomic status have positive impact to people with not getting weight and become obese based on regions of Turkey._

       2)  **Null Hypothesis:** Regions which are nearby the sea have no impact to people with not getting weight and become obese.

           **Alternative Hypothesis:** Regions which are nearby the sea have positive impact to people with not getting weight and become obese.

      - Obesity Level and Coastal Regions in Turkey